PetStr/PetStr/README.md

 This is a brief abstract of my experience regarding writing software.

 Generally I prefer to write for a multitude of platforms.
-Usually Linux, Windows and MacOS if this is applicable to the to application.
-I want to know how everything works so I would like to stay close to the metal so to say.
+I usually change ruthlessly between Linux, Windows and MacOS operating systems.
+Most projects have been  written on any one if them.
+At least a subset of the applications I write can be run and tested on any of them.
+I want to know how things works so I would like to stay close to the metal so to say.
 I feel that if I am close, if something stops working it is easier to figure out what went wrong.
 Hiding behind a fancy IDE does not help there.

-* Editors, Emacs looking into Visual Studio Code.
+* Editors, right now mainly using Visual Studio Code.
 * Build systems, I prefer Makefile. looking into cmake.
 * Language, C++, is there anything else?
 * Compilers, anything out there. gcc, clang.